The Generalized Injectivity Conjecture: Setting and first results on intertwining operators

-Our objective is to embed an irreducible generic subquotient as a subrepresentation in an induced module from data the $(P_1,\sigma,\lambda)$ \footnote{This is not necessarily a Langlands data since, as explained in the beginning of Section \ref{balacarter}, the parameter $\lambda$ is not necessarily in the positive Weyl chamber $(a_{M_1}^*)^+$} knowning it embeds in one with Langlands' data $(P',\sigma',\lambda')$.
+Our objective is to embed an irreducible generic subquotient as a subrepresentation in a module induced from the data $(P_1,\sigma,\lambda)$ knowing it embeds in one with Langlands' data $(P',\sigma',\lambda')$.
+Notice that $(P_1,\sigma,\lambda)$ is not necessarily a Langlands data since, as explained in the beginning of Section \ref{balacarter}, the parameter $\lambda$ is not necessarily in the positive Weyl chamber $(a_{M_1}^*)^+$.
 If the intertwining operator between those two induced modules has non-generic kernel, the generic subrepresentation will necessarily appear in the image of the intertwining operator, and therefore will appear as a \textsl{subrepresentation} in the induced module with Langlands' data $ (P_1,\sigma,\lambda)$.
 We detail the conditions to obtain the non-genericity of the kernel of the intertwining operator.

 \begin{prop} Let $P_1$ and $Q$ be two parabolic subgroups of $G$ having the same Levi subgroup $M_1$.

 Consider the two induced modules $I_{Q}^G(\sigma_{\lambda})$ and $I_{P_1}^G(\sigma_{\lambda})$, and assume $\sigma$ is an irreducible generic cuspidal representation and $\lambda$ is dominant for $P_1$ and anti-dominant for $Q$.
 Then there exists an intertwining map from $I_{Q}^G(\sigma_{\lambda})$ to $I_{P_1}^G(\sigma_{\lambda})$ which has non-generic kernel. \end{prop}